 The full form of SQL is Structured Query Language.
 SQL is a program created and formulated in the Relational Database Management System to handle structured data.
-It was initially named a SEQUEL(Structured English Query Language developed addition) modifying or removing data from inside the database.
+It was initially named a SEQUEL (Structured English Query Language developed addition).
 Eventually, the name changed to SQL.

 History of SQL

-- SQL developed from the beginning based on Relational Algebra and Tuple Relational Calculus.
+- SQL developed based on Relational Algebra and Tuple Relational Calculus.

 - In the initial 1970s, Donald D. Chamberlin and Raymond F. Boyce at IBM developed and produced SQL.

-- It was designed to run and retrieve information contained in IBM’s actual quasi-relational database management system.
+- It was designed to run and retrieve information in IBM’s existing quasi-relational database management system.